katekrivets/fractions-websockets/README.md

 ## Fraction calculator description
 - calculates fractions considering operator priority
-- you can calculate only numbers
+- you can enter only numbers
 - denominator can't be a zero

 ## WebSockets description